 As October is National Disability Employment Awareness Month, several organization offer resources about disability inclusion for employers and career services offices to use now and throughout the year.

-This list, compiled by the 2019 Careers for Students With Disabilities Task Force, offers information about and links to a variety of resources.
+This list, compiled by a NACE task force, offers information about and links to a variety of resources.

 College students with disabilities struggle to launch their careers.
 Strategic partnerships can help reduce barriers and increase opportunities.